Peer to peer lending

 - If you want to borrow some money, peer to peer loans can be cheaper than banks or building societies, especially if you have a very good credit rating.

-- Some peer to peer websites have no minimum loan amount (in contrast to most mainstream lenders) which may suit you if you only want to borrow a small amount.
+- Some peer to peer websites have no minimum loan amount (in contrast to most mainstream lenders) which might suit you if you only want to borrow a small amount.

 - They are another option if you have difficulty getting a loan from a bank or building society.